Table of Contents

 Opening Accounts to Build Your Credit History

 One way to start establishing a business credit history is to pay your business expenses with a commercial account — not a personal account.
-Business credit cards affect your credit score.
+Taking out a business credit card can potentially help you build your credit score.
 It can also help to find out which of your vendors report to the agencies.
-For those that don’t report payments, you may be able to manually add them to increase the trade lines on your account.
+If some don’t report payments, you may be able to manually add them to increase the trade lines on your account.

 Consistently Making Payments

 Just as with your personal credit score, paying your bills on time has a large influence on your business credit score.
-Late payments are listed on your credit report and the scoring models use that data to determine how likely you are to pay future bills on time.
-If lenders see multiple late payments and delinquent accounts, they’ll likely be more hesitant to offer you financing.
+Late payments are listed on your business credit report and the scoring models use that data to determine how likely your company is to pay future bills on time.
+If lenders see multiple late payments and delinquent accounts, they’ll probably be more hesitant to offer you financing.

 Checking Your Report for Accuracy

 Make sure there aren’t any errors on your business credit report.
-One common mistake is finding information that actually belongs to another company.
+One common mistake you may see is the inclusion of information that actually belongs to another company.
 Also check to make sure the age of your business is correct, since a longer history can contribute to a better score.
 Finally, look for any red flags that might indicate identity theft, such as accounts in your business’s name that you never opened.

 Lowering Your Credit Utilization